We understand that your education is an investment in yourself, your future, your goals and your dreams.

 Q. What are the current interest rates for Loan Re-Payment?

-A. The following are the interest rates as per the Electronic Announcement on May 13, 2016:
+A. The following are the interest rates as per the Electronic Announcement.

 Read more about sources of financial aid.
 To determine an estimated loan amount you can use The Net Price Calculator.
 To meet with a Financial Aid Administrator to explore all your financing options, please contact an Admissions Representative.